Aaron98990/ways-of-the-game/law-changes.md

 - This would apply to a non-players (subs, team officials, etc.) of the defending team and outside agents.
 Don't come at me with the "purity" of the ball entering the goal.
 The spectator or non-player of the defending team broke the "purity" of the game by entering the field of play then interfering with play.
 A RC to a non-player has minimal/no effect on the game and a player can miss a penalty.

 Law 3.3 if a player who is to be substituted refuses to leave, play continues **and the team loses a substitution and if applicable, a substitution moment**
-- The time is takes for a substitution and associated refusal is the same, and often times longer, than a normal substition and should still be counted as such.
+- The time is takes for a substitution and associated refusal is the same, and often longer, than a normal substitution and should still be counted as such.

 Law 15.1 If the ball touches the ground before entering, the throw-in is retaken by the ~~same~~ *opposing* team from the same position.
 - [A player wastes time by forcing a throw-in retake for their team.
 This is not in the spirit of the game.](https://www.youtube.com/watch?v=cQ6qw5wjrsU)